 You’d be surprised how many shoppers browse through image search to get an understanding of the product they are looking for.

-In fact, image search has potential to bring in anywhere between 20-60% of organic traffic.
+In fact, image search has the potential to bring in anywhere between 20-60% of organic traffic.
 These numbers might seem outrageously big, but it’s very probable, especially if your products are highly based on visual qualities.

 Optimizing product images for image search is beneficial, as among perks like improved store speed it will bring in shoppers that already like the visual aspects of your product.
 And interested shoppers equal good conversion rates.